TracerMAK/coursera-repdata-project1/PA1_template.md

 ```

 ![plot of chunk dailystepsupdated](figure/dailystepsupdated-1.png)

+Replacing the missing values with the inverval averages only increased the
+frequency of one histogram bar.
+This adds little insight into the data analysis.

 ### What is the updated mean and median total number of steps taken per day?